Arts Council of Big Sky (ACBS)

 The Big Sky Community Organization connects people to recreational opportunities by acquiring, preserving and promoting sustainable places and programs for all.
 Several volunteer committees are organized to carry out this mission including: Parks, Trails, Historic Crail Ranch, Big Sky Softball League, Big Sky Tennis Association and Camp Big Sky.
 The BSCO owns and maintains the Big Sky Community Park, Kircher Park, Ousel Falls Park, and several miles of trails.
+For a comprehensive map of the community trail systems click here.
 Camp Big Sky is also a popular summer camp program for local and visiting children.

 Contact bscomt.org for more information.

 Big Sky Community Library

 A full service facility open to the public twenty hours weekly.
 The library is located in the Ophir School campus on Hwy.
 191 2.5 miles south of Hwy.
 64. The entrance is at the north end of the school facility.
 Books, Audiobooks, and DVDs are available for checkout.
 Computers and printers are available for use.
 The library is operated by the Friends of the Big Sky Community Library.

 Find out more, including our online catalog at bigskylibrary.org or 406-995-4281 ext.
 205.